TankaJahari/cyclistic.charliesun/README.md

  - Use and promote referral incentives.
 Since so many annual members use Cyclistic to commute to work, they may have colleagues and co-workers who use the service casually, that could be converted into annual members by seeing Cyclistic as an option for commuting.
 For example: three free months of membership for both parties if a new user is referred and signs up for an annual membership.

-### Give annual members some kind of priority access to electric bikes
+### Give annual members a form of priority access to electric bikes

  - As mentioned earlier, our data showed that casual users noticeably preferred electric bikes over classic bikes.
 This could be due to the ease and speed of rides with electric bikes.